 Critics argue that these disparities are unfair, and that funding should more closely reflect area, school and pupil characteristics.

-For 2016-17, Schools Block allocations are largely calculated based on how much an area received per pupil in the previous year, subject to some adjustments.
+Schools Block allocations are largely calculated based on how much an area received per pupil in the previous year, subject to some adjustments.
 A key factor, therefore, in how much areas receive per pupil is how much they received historically.

 Local authorities don’t distribute school funding straight on to their maintained schools; they apply a locally-determined funding formula first.
 There is some variation between local formulas in terms of the relative importance given to different factors like prior attainment, deprivation and sparsity.
 The local formula is also used in part to determine academy schools’ funding.